jlfaucher/executor/incubator/ooRexxShell/oorexxshell_readme.txt

 Note: for the moment, the history file is not stored in the portable directory because it breaks the history when using rlwrap.

+New attribute .ooRexxShell~isPortable.
+Will be true if the environment variable PORTABLE_OOREXX == "1"

+New attribute .ooRexxShell~ooRexxHome.
+Root directory of the ooRexx installation, if available.
+This is the value of the environnement variable OOREXX_HOME.
+This variable is defined when .ooRexxShell~isPortable is .true.

+New attribute .ooRexxShell~rexxHome.
+This is the value of the environnement variable REXX_HOME.
+This variable is defined when .ooRexxShell~isPortable is .true.

+The documentation is searched in REXX_HOME and in OOREXX_HOME.
+If found, then the documentation is opened.

 -----------------------------------------------
 2024 may 20